 Integrity and accountability are very important as one handles large amounts of money and commodities.
 At the same time, an ability to compromise and diplomatically adapt to challenging situations is essential.
 Plans rarely

 work out perfectly.

 It helps to be tough and adventurous.
 Being able to roll with the punches and live in poor conditions will take you a long way.
 Whiners are not appreciated in a field office.

 Finally, savviness and quickness to learn enable one to adjust to new cultures and languages rapidly.

 For better or for worse, the old cliché, “It’s not what you know; it’s who you know,” is just as true for aid work as for any other profession.
 In fact, it is probably even more true.
 Working in complex

 and stressful conditions of poverty and conflict, aid agency administrators want a team they can trust—thus there is a tendency to hire people they know well and have seen in action.
 It is essential to network and build contacts.
 Go to conferences,

 use mutual friends to get introductions, and save business cards.
 Most importantly, bringing us to the next point, get good international experience.

-International and Cross-Cultural Experience.
-It is difficult to over emphasize the importance of experience in getting a good position in humanitarian organizations.
+It is difficult to overemphasize the importance of experience in getting a good position in humanitarian organizations.
 As noted above, employers want to hire people with

 a track record, someone they can trust.
 Experience in a wide range of cultures and contexts shows that you are able to adjust and perform in difficult circumstances.
 It also means you are more likely to have the chance to learn new languages.